All Wales Section 12(2) Process and Criteria

 iii) Keep up to date with the latest Mental Health Act guidance and have ready access to the current relevant Mental Health Act Code of Practice.

-vi) Hold a licence with the GMC, and recognise and work within the limits of their competence (General Medical Council Good Medical Practice 2006).
+vi) Hold a licence with the GMC, and recognise and work within the limits of their competence (per the General Medical Council Good Medical Practice 2024 edition).

 6.3 Inform Betsi Cadwaladr University Health Board of any change to home or work address or telephone numbers, or other contact information (NB 7.3).